MsDysphoria/Integrity-Verifier/README.md

 ## Usage
 `To save file records:` <br />

-- Pick a root directory to export the records of all the files present in the directory and subdirectories and save it.<br />
+- Pick a root directory to export the records of all the files present in the directory and subdirectories and save.<br />

   ![image](https://github.com/user-attachments/assets/98f0e9af-43ae-436d-a4ac-78583aef458f)<br /><br />